 - be highly proficient in English, as demonstrated in a personal interview or the results of a standardized test;

-- be committed to enrolling in high school or university in their home countries in fall 2020, following completion of the institute;
+- be committed to enrolling in high school or university in their home countries in Fall 2021, following completion of the institute;

 - demonstrate strong leadership potential and interest in transatlantic relations and diplomacy;

 - indicate a serious interest in learning about the United States;

-- demonstrate a high level of academic achievement, as indicated by academic grades, awards, and teacher recommendations;
+- demonstrate high level of academic achievement, as indicated by academic grades, awards, and teacher recommendations;

 - demonstrate a commitment to community and extracurricular activities;